 This is life for a lot of people, but especially the ones with anxiety.

-Luckily, today I'm sharing the one thing I've found that helps put me to sleep above everything else.
+But I have found the one thing that helps put me to sleep above everything else.

 Actually it's the simplest thing!
 Listen to an audiobook when you go to bed.

 Told you it was simple!
 It's such an easy solution that you might even be rolling your eyes at me right now.
 There's no way it could be such an easy fix, right?

 While it's of course nothing I can promise 100%, maybe it can work for you too!

 How and why does it work?

 My biggest problem is usually that my thoughts never stop.
 The beauty of listening to an audiobook is that it takes over your focus.
 Instead of scolding yourself about what you should have done differently during the day you get drawn into someone else's story, another world where whatever you did or didn't do doesn't matter.
 It's the same principle of counting sheep, but way more entertaining!
 I actually look forward to drifting off listening to a chapter of my current book.

 Of course I can't promise that it will work all the time.
 It's not magic, and some days are just impossible.
 But this is something I use almost every single night, and have for years, for a reason!